If clutter is overwhelming you, use this room by room guide of things to throw away to get a jump start

 - Anything you haven’t used in the last 3 months

-I can’t throw anything away.
-I’m one of those people who think I’ll wear those jeans from 10 years ago again or find the missing sock or mend the shorts with a hole in them.
+I couldn’t throw anything away.
+I was one of those people who think I’ll wear those jeans from 10 years ago again or find the missing sock or mend the shorts with a hole in them.
+The good news is that with a little persistence I have been able to change and now what was a really hard time actually brings me joy…spark joy!

 - Socks without a match